GeekCristiano/hangman/README.md

 ## How to launch

-Run the code below to run the program
+Run the code below to play the game

 ```sh
 python hangman.py